Functions

 Lambdas

-keyword without a name.
+Lambda functions (also called function expressions or anonymous functions) can be created using the func keyword without a name.
 These can be assigned to variables, passed as arguments, stored in data structures, or called immediately.

 Basic Lambda Assignment